hamsiHftm/IN306-Blog-Project/backend/README.md

            -p 9091:9090 \
            ghcr.io/hamsihftm/code-with-quarkus:1.0.0
 ```
+5. Initialize the Database:
+   Execute the SQL scripts located in `resources/data_query/` to set up the initial database schema and demo data.
+You can do this in MySQL Workbench by executing the scripts or manually creating data using the /user POST endpoint, after started the application container

 6. Access the Application:
    Open your browser and go to http://localhost:9091/api-docs to view the API documentation.